edxmorgan/uvms_simlab/README.md

 ## Contributing & community 🤝

 Have a new planner, sensor, or teleop idea?
-We’d love to merge it.
+I’d love to merge it.

-1. Fork the repo & branch (`feat/coverage-planner`).
-2. `colcon test --packages-select simlab`.
-3. Attach screenshots/gifs to your PR so others can see the feature in action.

-Star the project, share your demos on social media or ROS Discourse, and help grow the UVMS community!